meceware/meceware.com/docs/fullpage-for-gutenberg.md

 This option tries to move the specified site footer as an auto-height section at the end. **Theme Footer Selector** option should be given as a JavaScript selector.

+### Form Buttons

+This option applies a fix for the forms inside sections when Scroll Overflow option is enabled.

+### Hide Content Before FullPage

+When this option is enabled, an empty content will be shown before FullPage is loaded.
+The content is shown after FullPage is loaded and enabled.

+### Enable Flex Mode

+When this option is enabled, modern Flex mode is used at the output.

 ### Advanced Parameters

 ![FullPage for Gutenberg Block Advanced Parameters](assets/fullpage-for-gutenberg/customizations-advanced.jpg "Advanced Parameters")